RTimothyEdwards/chipalooza_projects_1/README.md

 Building:

+Get the dependencies above by doing "make get_ip_blocks" in the top level directory.
+This will clone all of the IP blocks from various github repository sources into the "dependencies" directory.

 The test chip is generated in magic by running magic in the mag/ directory and issuing the command "source construct_testchip.tcl".
-There is currently no make target to clone the necessary project repositories.
-The location of the cells in each project repository is specified in the "construct_testchip.tcl" script.

 Verifying: